Editorial Assistant Resume Examples and Tips

 Although any graduate can apply for the role of an editorial assistant, some additional training areas that can increase your chances to land a position includes:

 - Media and mass Communication, or journalism

 - Social studies, business studies or economic studies

 Try to keep your editorial assistant resume to one page.
 Be concise, using bullets and brief statements to describe your skills and experience.
 As this is an entry-level position, use a functional format to present your credentials, drawing attention to specific skills rather than vast work experience.
 Draw attention to your administrative and editorial skills, demonstrating how you used these skills either in a previous role, volunteer activities, or even academic projects.

 For more resume formatting details, visit our resume format page.

 4. How should you craft your resume if you’re looking to take the next step forward in your career?

-To move forward in the copywriting and editorial domain, build your resume to by focusing on the following activities and skills:
+To move forward in the copywriting and editorial domain, build your resume with our resume builder to by focusing on the following activities and skills: